Debitsuccess/debitsuccess-api/docs/Widgets/Payment-Capture-Widget.md

     }
 }
 ```
-c) Save payment method processing eventWhen you call createPaymentToken() method, the following event is exposed:
+#### c) Save payment method processing event
+When you call createPaymentToken() method, the following event is exposed:

 ```js